ianepperson/telnetsrvlib/README.md

 > This function doesn't really do much

-To write to the console output, use:
+To communicate with the client, use:

  * self.writeline( TEXT )
  * self.write( TEXT )
+ * self.writemessage( TEXT ) - for clean, asynchronous writing
+ * self.readline( prompt=TEXT )

 You can check the connected terminal type via self.TERM